IAdamsHart/Apartment-Map/README.md

 # Overview
 This program displays a map that has color coded points with apartment numbers and the resident information.
+This is using the apartment information that my wife and I manage.
+The resident information is confidential and was not included.
+Users will need to customize a lot of the variable information themselves.

 Not yet implemented:
 * CSV Reading